NEED TO KNOW

 - Drafted in the 1st round, 3rd overall by the Florida Panthers in the 2003 NHL Entry Draft

-- Has scored 348 points in 502 career NHL games with Florida and Boston
+- Has scored 406 points in 597 career NHL games with Florida, Boston and Columbus

-- Married to Canadian model, Tammy Plante, who is also a native of Welland, Ontario
+- Married to Canadian model, Tammy Plante, who is the great-niece of NHL goaltending legend, Jacques Plante.
+Tammy is also a native of Welland, Ontario.